jie65535/awesome-balatro/README.md

 - [InfinteScore](https://github.com/jamesthejellyfish/InfiniteScoreMod) - A mod to increase the score cap from 1.7e308 to effectively infinite. by [@JamestheJellyfish](https://github.com/jamesthejellyfish)
 - [DisableVerdantLeaf](https://github.com/V-rtualized/DisableVerdantLeaf) - Disable Verdant Leaf (All cards debuffed until 1 Joker Sold) on specific challenge runs. by [@V-rtualized](https://github.com/V-rtualized)
 - [+1 Shop slot for High Stakes](https://github.com/encarvlucas/EncarvlucasBalatroMods) - Adds Overstock Voucher (+1 card slot in Shop) to all runs at Blue Stakes or higher. by [@Encarvlucas](https://github.com/encarvlucas)
+- [Better Stakes](https://github.com/kjossul/BetterStakes) - Rework of orange and gold stakes, making them less challenging and reducing the need to reset for a good start. by [@kjossul](https://github.com/kjossul)
+- [Neow Blessings](https://github.com/kjossul/NeowBlessings) - Neow has transformed into a cute little card!
+Choose between 4 blessings at the start of your run, inspired from Slay the Spire. by [@kjossul](https://github.com/kjossul)

 ### Jokers
 - [LushMod](https://github.com/lusciousdev/LushMod) - Pack with 9 jokers with some interesting effects. by [@lusciousdev](https://github.com/lusciousdev)